Do individuals have the right to access their personal information?

 Data protective jurisdictions tend to guarantee the right of individuals to contact an organization directly and find out whether personal data is being tracked.
 Access procedures and acceptable exceptions (such as business secrecy) are determined by law and may be subject to the control of data protection authorities.
 In the context of HR, personal data access requests can include information tracked by the company as well as data tracked by third-party solutions, such as background check vendors.

-Entities are required to provide individuals with access to their personal information upon request under the Privacy Act.
+Companies are required to provide employees and other individuals with access to their personal information upon request.
+Employees are given this right under the Privacy Act and employment laws.
 Entities should:

 - not require an individual to submit personal information requests in a particular way (i.e. you can provide a form or online portal, but individuals can’t be required to use it to request their data);